TheHenrick/gmail-migrator/README.md

 ### Signed Commits

-This repository requires signed commits to enhance security and verify the authenticity of contributions.
+This repository requires signed commits to enhance security and verify the authenticity of contributions. **This requirement applies to all commits made after March 2025.**

 To set up signed commits: